DearestDreamWish/Global-Cyber-Warfare-Space/README.md

 I will in the future create a company or organisation named: Global Cyber Warfare Space.

 Important!
 Not started yet.

-Tip about the global cyber warfare space: global.cyber.warfare.space@gmail.com
+Tip to the global cyber warfare space: global.cyber.warfare.space@gmail.com

 Short: GCWS.

 Important!
 Not started yet.